dmmaus/mezzacotta-generator/README.md

 * **Comments.** Lines starting with a `#` character are comments, ignored by the parser.
 * **Format specifier.** A line starting with `@format` is a format specifier.
 See "Format specifiers" below.
 * **Case specifier.** A line specifying how returned text from the current file is to be capitalised.
 See "Case specifiers" below.
+* **Quotation specifier.** A line starting with `@quoted` gives a numerical probability that strings returned by the current file will be enclosed in quote marks.
+Useful if you want "scare quotes" around stuff.
 * **Included files.** A line starting with `@include` loads the following file, as if it were reproduced in full within the current file.
 The parser checks that the `@format` specifier is the same, otherwise throws an error.
 * **Text, possibly with substitution strings.** Either vocabulary words, or substitution strings starting with a dollar sign.
 See "Text substitution" below.